blowb/blowb-doc/setup-host/postfix.rst

    docker run -t -i --rm debian /bin/bash

-You should be running bash in the docker container now.
-Run the commands below after replacing ``you@example.com`` with your email address:
+We should be running bash in the docker container now.
+Run the commands below after replacing ``me@example.com`` with your email address:
 ::

-   YOUR_EMAIL=you@example.com
+   YOUR_EMAIL=me@example.com
    cat > sendmail.txt <<EOF
    HELO x
    MAIL FROM: test@example.com